An Ensemble Method for Producing Word Representations focusing on the Greek Language: Experimental Results

 \subsection{Alternative CBOS implementations}

-Before we conclude to the CBOS model proposed earlier, we implemented different versions of CBOS in order to achieve the highest accuracy to the Greek word analogy task.
+Before we culminate in the CBOS model proposed earlier, we implemented different versions of CBOS in order to achieve the highest accuracy to the Greek word analogy task.
 The different versions of CBOS are described below:

-\begin{itemize} \item Next-word incremental CBOS: After the first phase of predictions, the bag-of-words is formed incrementally starting from the first word at the left.
-After the addition of each word to the bag-of-words, a prediction is made on the next word. \item Central-word incremental CBOS: The same process with the previous method is followed but, instead of predicting the next word, the prediction is made on the central word of the window. \item Non-random CBOS: This implementation follows the same steps of CBOS except for the randomly chosen word in the second phase.
-The chosen word for prediction is the central word. \item Variable context window CBOS: In the second phase of CBOS, the context window is changed to a random number between 1 and 5.
-Thus, the bag-of-words could contain different words used for the second phase of training. \item Non-repeated words CBOS: This method does not add any word to the bag-of-words that is already contained. \end{itemize}
+\begin{itemize} \item \emph{Next-word incremental CBOS}: After the first phase of predictions, the bag-of-words is formed incrementally starting from the first word at the left.
+After the addition of each word to the bag-of-words, a prediction is made on the next word. \item \emph{Central-word incremental CBOS}: The same process as in previous method is followed but, instead of predicting the next word, the prediction is made on the central word of the window. \item \emph{Non-random CBOS}: This implementation follows the same steps of CBOS except for the randomly chosen word in the second phase.
+The chosen word for prediction is the central word. \item \emph{Variable context window CBOS}: In the second phase of CBOS, the context window is changed to a random number between 1 and 5.
+Thus, the bag-of-words could contain different words used for the second phase of training. \item \emph{Non-repeated words CBOS}: This method does not add any word to the bag-of-words that is already contained. \end{itemize}

 For the comparison presented in Table \ref{table:tbl1}, the Greek Wikipedia dataset and the default parameters were used for training.
 For the evaluation, the closest vector is evaluated and the out-of-vocabulary (OOV) words are excluded.